By Dr. Becker

 Anubis's Healing Protocol

-After I removed all her breast tumors, I put Anubis on an aggressive post-surgical protocol that included DIMi (diindolylmethane) to naturally reduce her estrogen levels.
+After I removed all her breast tumors, I put Anubis on an aggressive post-surgical protocol that included DIM1 (diindolylmethane) to naturally reduce her estrogen levels.

-The definition of DIM according to the NIH National Cancer Instituteii:
+The definition of DIM according to the NIH National Cancer Institute2:

 A phytonutrient and plant indole found in cruciferous vegetables including broccoli, brussels sprouts, cabbage, cauliflower and kale, with potential antiandrogenic and antineoplastic activities.
 As a dimer of indole-3-carbinol, diindolylmethane (DIM) promotes beneficial estrogen metabolism in both sexes by reducing the levels of 16-hydroxy estrogen metabolites and increasing the formation of 2-hydroxy estrogen metabolites, resulting in increased antioxidant activity.
 Although this agent induces apoptosis in tumor cells in vitro, the exact mechanism by which DIM exhibits its antineoplastic activity in vivo is unknown.